 Panther Creek Falls

-Head to the Columbia River Gorge area near Carson you’ll find this short, easy out-and-back trail perfect for those seeking a less-visited waterfall.
+Head to the Columbia River Gorge area near Carson for a short, easy out-and-back trail.
 Panther Creek Falls features two tiers of segmented waterfalls flowing down about 50-70 feet.
 In addition to waterfalls, the Gorge boasts plenty of scenic overlooks, cute wineries, and great lodging options so you can make the most out of your visit.

 Also See: Gorge to Coast Road Trip